aokhepburn/Tidal-Graphs-For-The-Battery-2022-2025/README.md

 </p>

 <h1 align="center"><b>Graphing The Tide As It Is Observed at the Battery (NY, NY) 2022-2025</b></h1>
-<h4 align="center">A CLI project to look at both past tidal data and future tidal data for tracking daily tidal changes in New York Harbor. </h4>
+<h4 align="center">A CLI project to look at both past tidal data and future tidal data for tracking daily tidal changes in New York Harbor.

+Currently only using the observations at The Battery but will add functionality for other parts of the harbor.</h4>

 <p align="center">
     <img src="" alt="Project Banner" width=60% height=60%/>